Skip to main content

 Adult warbler

-If the baby is not injured, it may still be possible to reunite it with its parents.
+If the baby is not injured, it may still be possible to reunite them with their parents.
 Read on.

 A human baby doesn’t take its first steps and then run a marathon the same day.
 For a baby bird, learning to fly is a process that can take a while and have a few false starts.
 And just like a human baby, a baby bird’s mom and dad help them out along the way.